tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 ## Check characters

-<p> In order to compile the necessary language models required by DeepSpeech, the alphabet.txt has to be configured to the Archimob-dataset</p>
+<p> In order to compile the necessary language models required by DeepSpeech, the alphabet.txt has to be configured to the Archimob-dataset.</p>
 <p> The script check_caracters.py (provided by DeepSpeech) generates a list of characters that appear in the csv-files.
-It can be instantiated like this: python3 ./Check_Characters/check_characters.py -csv './Final_Training_CSV_for_Deepspeech/ch_dev.csv' -alpha</p>
+It can be instantiated like this: <br>
+$ python3 ./Check_Characters/check_characters.py -csv './Final_Training_CSV_for_Deepspeech/ch_dev.csv' -alpha</p>

 ## About this project: